minhajhasan-dev/share-dine-client/README.md

 Welcome to Share Dine!
 This is a platform where food enthusiasts can connect and share their favorite recipes.

 ## Features

-- User Registration: Create an account to access all the features of Share Dine Client.
-- Recipe Sharing: Share your favorite recipes with the community and discover new ones.
-- Recipe Search: Easily search for recipes based on ingredients, cuisine, or dietary preferences.
-- Recipe Rating: Rate and review recipes to help others find the best dishes.
-- Social Interaction: Connect with other users, follow their profiles, and engage in discussions.
+- User registration and login functionality
+- Add Foods for the needy people
+- Request food
+- See details about my requested foods
+- delete my added foods
+- layout changing functionality
+- search function
+- sort function

 ## Packages:
-- "@emotion/react":
-- "axios":
-- "firebase":
-- "lottie-react":
-- "react-awesome-reveal":
+- sweetalert2
-- "react-hook-form":
+- react-loading-skeleton
-- "react-hot-toast":
+- react-hot-toast
-- "react-icons":
+- react-hook-form
-- "react-loading-skeleton":
+- lottie-react
-- "sweetalert2":
+- axios

-## License

-Share Dine Client is released under the [MIT License](LICENSE).